Openscapes/quarto-website-tutorial/render-vs-preview.md

 title: Render vs. Preview
 ---

 Making quarto websites involves terminology that might be unfamiliar.
 This is a light explainer to help you get going.

 As you work locally, you will save your files as you normally do.
 Saving writes your work to disk.

 ## Render

-Rendering is when...
+Rendering is when Quarto formats your document into something different (e.g. .html or .docx).

+## Preview

+Preview is when Quarto displays the rendered files.
 It's like saying "show me".

-Sometimes files get big and complicated with code, so Quarto will not render files by default.
-It will never run .ipynb files unless you tell it to.

-## Preview/Serve
-Preview is

-- this has been called "Serve" in the past
-- you don't ever need to serve if you're working in RStudio (?)

-## When do I want Preview vs Serve?
+## When do I want Render vs Preview?

-Comparison to knitting in RMarkdown (?)

-## If I'm in Jupyter Lab/Hub

-In terminal, cd to repo...

-## If I'm in RStudio IDE

-Build tab click buttons....

-Terminal...

-Or alternatively, R console...

-When does it preview automatically?

-## If I'm in GitHub from the browser

-GitHub Action will only render (and publish), not preview
+From the RStudio IDE, the "Render" button does both Render + Preview together.

+From Jupyter, you'll need to do these in two steps, render to make the formatted document, and preview to view it.

+From GitHub.com, Quarto will only be able to render when published (through a GitHub Action).
+This means you cannot preview before publishing online.